APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system generates a new invoice (with a unique ID) and sends it to the Patient.

 (Implicit: The system saves this invoice to the Billing & Invoices data store).

+UC-15: Payment Application
+Author: Michael Orenze Priority: High

+Purpose
+To allow a Receptionist (or Owner/Dentist) to receive and apply a patient's payment information to an existing invoice, update the billing record, and issue a receipt.

+Actors
+Owner, Dentist, Receptionist

+Requirement Traceability
+BR-43: The Owner and Receptionist must be able to accept and post payments (bank transfer, e-wallet, or insurance).

+BR-44: The Owner and Receptionist must be able to clear balances once payments are fully settled.

+Preconditions
+The Receptionist (or other staff) is logged into the system.

+An outstanding invoice for a patient exists in the (Billing & Invoices) data store.

+The Receptionist has received payment details from the patient.

+Postconditions
+A new payment record is created and applied to the invoice in the (Billing & Invoices) data store.

+The patient's balance is updated.

+A payment receipt is generated and sent/given to the patient.

+Basic Flow
+The staff user locates the patient's invoice and submits "Payment Information" (e.g., amount, method).

+The system retrieves the invoice details from the (Billing & Invoices) data store.

+The system writes the new payment record to the (Billing & Invoices) data store, associating it with the invoice.

+The system sends/generates a "Payment Receipt."